 If your organisation is compliant with PCI DSS, chances are you’re conducting penetration tests on an annual basis.
-This “ticks the box” from a PCI perspective, and your QSA will have no problems marking you as compliant – but is a box ticking penetration test really enough?
+This “ticks the box” from a PCI perspective, and your QSA will have no problems marking you as compliant – but is a box-ticking penetration test really enough?

 The answer to this question really depends on your organisation’s ethos.
 Is “just enough” acceptable, or do you want real confidence that your crown jewels (in this case your customer’s cardholder data) are safe?

-At the time of writing there have been nearly six thousand new vulnerabilities disclosed already in 2018.
-That’s around forty-five per day, a slight increase on the forty per day average we saw in 2017.
-In practical terms this means that within one month of a penetration test, almost fifteen hundred new vulnerabilities will have been disclosed, some of which may exist in your environment.
+At the time of writing, there have been nearly six thousand new vulnerabilities disclosed already in 2018.
+That’s around forty-five per day, a slight increase on the forty-per-day average we saw in 2017.
+In practical terms, this means that within one month of a penetration test, almost fifteen hundred new vulnerabilities will have been disclosed, some of which may exist in your environment.

-For this reason, an annual test should not relied upon as the sole means by which you identify vulnerabilities that may be exploited by criminals.
+For this reason, an annual test should not be relied upon as the sole means by which you identify vulnerabilities that may be exploited by criminals.
 Regular testing can help address this, with the frequency determined by gaining a solid understanding of the threats to which you’re exposed.
 There should be a focus on critical assets and areas of your business that are more prone to attack, and more likely to be exploited.
 Additionally, this should be supplemented by more frequent, or even continuous, vulnerability scanning.

 Compared to a penetration test, a vulnerability scan is more “light touch”, and is generally less invasive.
 Whilst vulnerability scanning doesn’t provide the same deep assessment as a penetration test, it provides a cost-effective way to get a view of the vulnerabilities you’re exposed to, and on a more regular basis.
 As a result, your organisation is able to remediate issues more quickly, and reduce the likelihood of a criminal finding and exploiting those vulnerabilities before you do.